The PR power of now

 Because a career in PR is so much like working on political campaigns, maybe that helps explain Twitter’s appeal as a tool of my trade.
 Instead of party leaders, we have CEOs.
 Rather than pledges and policies, we have corporate missions and visions.
 We are not championing candidates every few years, but we are promoting products and services where every day seems like election day, and Twitter is tailor-made for that kind of dynamic.

 Yes, Facebook looms larger all the time and Instagram is getting more popular.
 Messaging apps like WeChat are going places.
-Snapchat and Vine have a lot to offer.
+Snapchat has a lot to offer.
 There is a role for all these platforms, and I’m on all of them.
 But I have a special fondness for Twitter and I feel enough of a stakeholder in its continued success to spend a few minutes writing this personal take.